Grim tally: NZ surpasses US Covid mortality rate for the first time

 And modellers estimate as many as 1.7 million Kiwis have been exposed to Covid-19 during the pandemic.
 Scientists are still learning about whether we're at risk of reinfection with Omicron.

-One study estimates there is a 56 per cent effectiveness of natural immunity against Omicron from prior infection with Covid-19.
+One study estimates there is a 56 per cent effectiveness of natural immunity against Omicron from prior infection.

 Another has found booster shots have 76 per cent effectiveness at protecting Omicron-infected people against hospitalisation and death.